chochain/tensorForth/README.md

 ### To build
 * install CUDA 11.6 on your machine
-* clone repo to your local directory
+* download one of the releases from the list above to your local directory

 #### with Makefile, and test
-* cd to your ten4 repo directory
+* cd to your ten4 repo directory,
-* update root Makefile to your desired CUDA_ARCH, CUDA_CODE
+* update root Makefile to your desired CUDA_ARCH, CUDA_CODE,
-* type 'make all'
+* type 'make all',
-* if all goes well, some warnings aside, cd to tests
+* if all goes well, some warnings aside, cd to tests directory,
+* enter the following<br/>
-* type 'ten4 < lesson_1.txt' for Forth syntax check,
+  ~/tests> 'ten4 < lesson_1.txt' for Forth syntax check,<br/>
-*      'ten4 < lesson_2.txt' for matrix ops,
+  ~/tests> 'ten4 < lesson_2.txt' for matrix ops,<br/>
-*      'ten4 < lesson_3.txt' for linear algebra stuffs
+  ~/tests> 'ten4 < lesson_3.txt' for linear algebra stuffs

 #### with Eclipse
 * install Eclipse